 - In the “pre-Delta” time period, the aRR=1.47.

 As I have written several times, the COVID-19 vaccines are extraordinarily safe during pregnancy.
-And the CDC continues to strongly recommend that pregnant women get the vaccine for their own health and the health of their developing fetus.
+The CDC strongly recommends that pregnant women get the vaccine for their health and the health of their developing fetus.

 I hope that these scary stats prompt any woman who is carrying a child to strongly consider getting one of the COVID-19 vaccines.
 The risk of harm to yourself or your developing child from the vaccines is minuscule — they will probably not cause harm to either of you.
 However, there is a growing body of evidence that COVID-19, especially the Delta variant (and probably the Omicron variant, although we don’t have a lot of data), can cause harm to both the mother and fetus.